-When you’re looking at these two cuts of meat side by side, the easiest way to tell them apart aside from their size, is the presence of the bone.
+When you’re looking at these two cuts of meat side by side, the easiest way to tell them apart aside from their size is the presence of the bone.

-One large bone and perhaps a few ribs are characteristic of prime rib.
+One large bone and perhaps a few ribs are characteristic of a prime rib.
 This cut of meat can also be sold boneless.
 You can ask the butcher to cut the meat off the bone.
 Don’t forget though, removing the bone will affect the taste.
 It will also make the meat somewhat drier.

 Ribeye is primarily sold with the rib bone removed.
 It can however still have the bone in.
-Obviously because of the smaller cut, the bone will be smaller.
+Obviously, because of the smaller cut, the bone will be smaller.
 This won’t be a roasting bone as you’d find in the prime rib.

 Prime Rib vs Ribeye: How Do the Costs Compare?